johngoddard/Speechify/docs/redux-structure.md

   0. the `CurrentUserReducer` updates the currentUser information in the application's state.

 ## Follows cycles

+These cycles are responsible for following / unfollowing users.

+These actions could update the following components:
+-UserIndexItem
+-UserDetail

+### Follow user API request actions

 * `followUser`
   0. invoked from `UserIndexItem` follow button